Searching for Content¶

 Configuring the Search Bar¶

-The Search Bar’s behavior can be configured via its portlet configuration screen.
+The Search Bar’s behavior can be configured via its widget configuration screen.
+Configuration options are categorized as Display Settings, Suggestions Configuration, or Advanced Configuration.

 Keywords Parameter Name: Edit the parameter name for the keywords entered in the search.
 For example, the default URL when searching for the keyword term data looks like this: